Fios-Quest/YouTube-Scripts/src/fun/3-things-others-should-steal.md

 ## Documentation

-Documentating your code is really important though it tends to be the sort of thing you only notice when faced with _bad_ documentation.
+Good documentating is really important, though it tends to be the sort of thing you only notice when faced with _bad_ documentation.

 There are documentation tools for most languages.

-Javadoc really set the standard here, and it's something that has been adopted and adapted by most languages with things like JSDoc, PhpDoc, and so on.
+Javadoc really set the standard here, and it's something that has been adopted and adapted by most languages with things like JSDoc, PhpDoc, and even rustdoc.

 Being able to document your code in your code with these tools is incredibly powerful.